about

 people

-collaborators 2000-2024
+collaborators 2000-2026

-alain keyrouz, alberto allegrini, alberto ceschin, alberto galvani, aleksandar tkalec, aleksandra komljen, alessandra mecchia, alessandra zei, alessandro lenzi, alessandro zanin, amedeo monaco, andrea gioieni, andrea pittaro, andreamalia amabile, anna fornasier, antonio lopez gandana, beatriz jimenez alcaide, bernard klein, susana camino lamas monje, caterina sguassero, claudio vianello, david bernabe machuca, davide del favero, davide mazzucato, denise covassin, eduardo calbo gonzales, elena cornejo sanz, elvis paja, emanuele del mondo, emanuele tibaldo, enrico felici, federico da dalt, filippo de benedetti, francesca ligabue, francesca zava, francesco tonizzo, francisco javier soto torrecilias, francisco javier vizioso hoyo, francisco leon leon, giacomo de caro, giorgia tullio, giovanni sarandrea, ilaria ferraboli, isabel gonzàlez de leòn, ivan olivotto, javier gomez herrero, juan laborda herrero, katja kovacic, kurt raffeiner, laura moglie, laura stroszeck, lorenzo rigoni, luca pagani, marco barbato, marco rigo, marcos vicente herranz, maria titos sanchez, marlene elena lopez gandara, marta izcue lasheras, marta manca, marta valdivieso, matteo salviato, mauro masieri, michele perissinotto, miguel ternero gil, nadine wunschel, nazaret torres heredia, nicola baccega, nicola brembilla, nicola pellegrini, noelia manzano fijò, nunzia di molfetta, ottavia manzo, pablo tovar navarro, rafael hidalgo soria, roberto chamorro blanco, roger carrera català, rossella pedà, sabrina cadoni, samuele xompero, sandra leythaense, sante battistuzzo, silvia alvarez gomez, sofia bertoldi, sowmya baskaran, stefano freschi, valentina trombini, valeria ferraro, virginia hernàndez alonso, zhang junrui, zhen yuan.
+alain keyrouz, alberto allegrini, alberto ceschin, alberto galvani, aleksandar tkalec, aleksandra komljen, alessandra mecchia, alessandra zei, alessandro lenzi, alessandro zanin, amedeo monaco, andrea gioieni, andrea pittaro, andreamalia amabile, anna fornasier, antonio lopez gandana, beatriz jimenez alcaide, bernard klein, susana camino lamas monje, caterina sguassero, claudio vianello, david bernabe machuca, davide del favero, davide mazzucato, denise covassin, eduardo calbo gonzales, elena cornejo sanz, elvis paja, emanuele del mondo, emanuele tibaldo, enrico felici, federico da dalt, filippo de benedetti, francesca ligabue, francesca zava, francesco tonizzo, francisco javier soto torrecilias, francisco javier vizioso hoyo, francisco leon leon, giacomo de caro, giorgia tullio, giovanni sarandrea, ilaria ferraboli, isabel gonzàlez de leòn, ivan olivotto, javier gomez herrero, juan laborda herrero, katja kovacic, kurt raffeiner, laura moglie, laura stroszeck, lorenzo rigoni, luca pagani, marco barbato, marco rigo, marcos vicente herranz, maria titos sanchez, marie fourtier, marlene elena lopez gandara, marta izcue lasheras, marta manca, marta valdivieso, matteo salviato, mauro masieri, michele perissinotto, miguel ternero gil, nadine wunschel, nazaret torres heredia, nicola baccega, nicola brembilla, nicola pellegrini, noelia manzano fijò, nunzia di molfetta, ottavia manzo, pablo tovar navarro, rafael hidalgo soria, roberto chamorro blanco, roger carrera català, rossella pedà, sabrina cadoni, samuele xompero, sandra leythaense, sante battistuzzo, silvia alvarez gomez, sofia bertoldi, sowmya baskaran, stefano freschi, valentina trombini, valeria ferraro, virginia hernàndez alonso, zhang junrui, zhen yuan.

 publications